Our vision is to be the accepted PAIONeer in sedation and anesthesia; helping advance patient care.

-The growth of the procedural sedation market in the U.S. has been driven for many years by the increase in medical interventions requiring procedural sedation, such as colorectal cancer screening using colonoscopy, and an increase in demand for preventive screenings.
-According to iData Research, which draws from an extensive collection of national- and state-level procedure databases to examine historical trends and create procedure forecasts in the U.S., 26.7 million colonoscopy and endoscopy claims were reported in 2015 in the U.S., and the number is expected to grow at an average rate of 2.6% annually through 2020.
-PAION estimates that 75% of the colonoscopies and endoscopies claimed were conducted in an out-patient setting due to the higher reimbursement fees compared to hospitals.
+The growth of the procedural sedation market in the U.S. has been driven for many years by the increase in medical interventions requiring procedural sedation, such as colonoscopies, as well as an increase in general demand for preventive screenings.
+According to iData Research, which examines historical trends and creates procedure forecasts in the U.S. drawing from an extensive collection of national- and state-level procedure databases, 26.7 million colonoscopy and endoscopy claims were reported in 2015 in the U.S., and the number is expected to grow at an average rate of 2.6% annually through 2020.
+PAION estimates that 75% of the colonoscopies and endoscopies claimed were conducted in an out-patient setting.

-Regular endoscopic screening for people aged 50 or older is recommended and covered by all major health insurance plans, including those under the Centers for Medicare and Medicaid Services (“CMS”), a U.S. federal agency that administers Medicare (the national social insurance program), since effective prevention is considered to reduce the likelihood of incidence of illnesses such as cancer, thereby reducing the suffering of patients and related financial burden to be borne by the cancer victims and payors.
-Statistics show that the rate at which people are diagnosed with colon cancer in the U.S. has dropped by 30% in the last 10 years for those aged 50 years and older, partly due to more people getting recommended screening tests.
-Colorectal cancer is the third most diagnosed cancer and the third leading cause of cancer death in both men and women in the U.S. Despite the decrease of colorectal cancer death rates as a result of early screening and detection, it was reported in 2010 that only 59% of people aged 50 or older, for whom screening is recommended, reported having received colorectal cancer testing consistent with current guidelines.
-The market for endoscopies in gastroenterology represents the most lucrative market segment for remimazolam in procedural sedation with approximately 20 million procedures per year.
+Regular endoscopic screening for people aged 50 or older is recommended and covered by all major health insurance plans, including those under the Centers for Medicare and Medicaid Services (“CMS”), a U.S. federal agency that administers Medicare (the national social insurance program), since effective prevention is considered to reduce the likelihood of incidence of illnesses such as cancer, thereby reducing the suffering of patients and related financial burden to be borne by the payors.
+Statistics show that the rate at which people are diagnosed with colon cancer in the U.S. has dropped by 30% between 2005 and 2015 for those aged 50 years and older, partly due to more people getting recommended screening tests.
+Colorectal cancer is the third most diagnosed cancer and the third leading cause of cancer death in the U.S. Despite the decrease of colorectal cancer death rates as a result of early screening and detection, it was reported in 2010 that only 59% of people aged 50 or older, for whom screening is recommended, reported having received colorectal cancer testing consistent with current guidelines.
+The market for endoscopies in gastroenterology represents the most lucrative market segment for remimazolam in procedural sedation with approximately 20 million procedures per year in the U.S.